cs-commons/cs-commons.github.io/specifications.md

 This page has specifications for CS Commons sites and repositories.

+This information is intended for people building tools to work with CS Commons content.
+If you are interesting it creating or using CS Commons content, the [Documentation](documentation.html) page will probably be more useful.

 The sections titled "Discussion" are not part of the specifications, but are intended to clarify the intent of the specifications.

 # File types